 • An additional $2.4 billion in low-interest disaster loans have been approved by the U.S. Small Business Administration;

 • More than $7.9 billion in National Flood Insurance Program (NFIP) payments have been made to policy holders;

 • FEMA has approved more than $3.2 billion to fund emergency work, debris removal and repair and replacement of infrastructure.

 Because Eight is Never Enough!

 Of course we can go on and on about the most infamous moments.
-And, believe me, if we were to compile a list it would run a mile long.
+And, believe me, if we were to add to this list it would run miles long.
 Moreover, it’s just a matter of minutes, days, hours, before the next topic of interest surfaces.